csolink/csolink-model/docs/directly_interacts_with.md

 # Relation: directly_interacts_with

-Holds between molecular entities that physically and directly interact with each other
+Holds between operational entities that cyberly and directly interact with each other

 URI: [csolink:directly_interacts_with](https://w3id.org/csolink/vocab/directly_interacts_with)